xaviatourtravel/xavira/docs/05-design-language.md

 Reminder

+Draft

 Automation

-Draft
+Recommendation

-Never expose AI for marketing purposes.
+Never expose AI as a destination.

+AI should quietly improve workflows.

 ---

-# Workspace Rule
+# Workspace Rules

-Users should never wonder where to go next.

 Every workspace immediately presents work.

+Never module launchers.

 Never landing pages.

-Never module launchers.
+Never dashboards.

-Always actionable.
+Users should immediately know:

+What should I do first?

+What comes next?

+What is blocked?

+---

+# Component Philosophy

+Every new component must answer:

+Does it shorten work?

+Does it reduce clicks?

+Does it reduce thinking?

+If not,

+it should not exist.